Vini-Spark/Hot_Dog_or_not/README.md

 # Hot_Dog_or_not
 Hot dog or not hot dog?
-Convolutional Neural Networks tutorial by
+Convolutional Neural Networks tutorial by @KylieYYing